As a personal trainer, I'm often asked whether it’s best to focus on single or multi-joint exercises for the ultimate workout.

 You’d need to use a lot more exercises to train all your muscles if you relied solely on single-joint exercises.

-Previous research confirmed that practitioners incorporating multi-joint exercises in their training regimen could significantly boost their athletic performance, specifically in sports that involve dynamic movement across numerous joints .
+Previous research by NIH confirmed that practitioners incorporating multi-joint exercises in their training regimen could significantly boost their athletic performance, specifically in sports that involve dynamic movement across numerous joints .

 Why You Should Choose Single-Joint exercises